Advice for nurses, midwives, and healthcare support workers

 This should be a short paragraph to open up your CV and tell your prospective employer a bit about yourself.
 (Remember, first impressions go a long way.)
 We recommend that you aim for around 50 - 100 words.

 Always try and tailor this section to the job you’re going for.
-You may want to describe your personal qualities and strengths, offer a summary of your career history and experience, describe something you're passionate or interested in, and then conclude with what you're looking for in your career.
+You may want to describe your personal qualities and strengths, offer a summary of your career history and experience, describe something you're passionate or interested in, and then conclude with your career objective.

 Try to be as original as possible so that you stand out.
 Some of the most commonly used words or phrases within healthcare CVs are:

-"Confident and decisive / self-motivated and disciplined when working individually, but equally thrives within a team environment by offering support and motivation to colleagues at all times / recognising and respecting the skills and strengths of others."
+E.g. "Confident and decisive / self-motivated and disciplined when working individually, but equally thrives within a team environment by offering support and motivation to colleagues at all times.

-Next, bullet point 4 - 6 of your key skills and/or achievements.
-This could include your clinical skills, competencies, interpersonal skills, notable achievements, qualifications or experience.
+Next, highlight 4 - 6 of your key skills and/or achievements that would be relevant to the role you're applying for.
+This could include clinical skills, training, knowledge, experience, competencies, interpersonal skills, notable achievements, or qualifications.

 You should always tailor this section carefully, thinking about what would be the most relevant, most impressive or most useful to your prospective employer.
 Studying the relevant job advert, job description, person specification and organisation values will give you vital clues about what the employer is looking for.